 The Tallboy has sharp and precise handling.
 It responds well to rider input and continues to dispel the perception that 29ers handle like hot air balloons.
 Testers note that it's easy to get the front end up and over trail obstacles while the ultra-short chainstays encourage manuals and wheelies.
 Santa Cruz's VPP suspension, mated with the previously discussed Maxxis Minion DHF front tire, assures excellent traction.
 The bike feels grounded through chunkier terrain.
 The Maxxis Crossmark rear tire leaves something to be desired although testers state that it is largely a non-issue in our rather dry test conditions.

 The Tallboy is in the middle of the bike pack for its downhill skills.
 It is very good for its travel range but doesn't come near the capabilities of some the longer-travel options.
-The Tallboy ties with the super confident 120mm Ripley and well-rounded, point-and-shoot 130mm Juliana Furtado.
 For more authoritative downhill skills in a 29er, check out the Hightower.

 If it sounds like the Tallboy is a playful, downhill crushing vessel, that is correct.
 Santa Cruz also created one of the best climbing bikes in our trail bike review.
 This bike places climbers in a comfortable and efficient seated position, getting in and out of the saddle, and keeping your weight balanced while doing so, is effortless.
 The Tallboy doesn't require too much labor to punch it uphill or maneuver through switchbacks.
 Many bikes with slack head angles feel like the front end wants to wander if not properly weighted.
 The semi-slack Tallboy tracks well and allows the rider to relax and enjoy the burn on the ascent.